AlexRiina/anki_cousins/README.md

 so you can suppress similar cards from different notes.
 These rules can are also used in identifying duplicate cards in the card browser.

+*NOTE*: this plugin will no longer work with the Anki V3 scheduler which is currently in Beta.

 # Configuring Rules

 To configure, go to "Tools" > "Add-Ons" and select the "Bury Cousins" plugin